-The Valley of the Kings, in use for around 500 years, is where most rulers of Egypt’s New Kingdom era chose to be buried.
+The Valley of the Kings, in use for around 500 years, is where most rulers of Egypt’s New Kingdom era were buried.
 The tombs were carved into the limestone hill of Al-Qurn in Luxor’s west bank, which curiously resembles a pyramid.
-Today, these tombs provide us with valuable insight into how the Egyptians perceived the journey of the soul after death.
+And they provide us with invaluable insight into the Egyptians’ perception of the soul’s journey after death.
 In this Valley of the Kings guide, we’ll cover the dozen or so tombs that are open to the public as of 2020.
 And we’ll be going over the symbolism and historical significance of each.

 Further below, we’ll also cover the open tombs of the Valley of the Queens, including the spectacular Tomb of Nefertari.

 *Update: As of early 2021, the tomb of Ramesses I is now officially open to the public.
 Learn more here.*

 The Valley of the Kings (and Queens): The Basics

 TICKETS: Tickets for the Valley of the Kings cost 240 EGP.
 But a single ticket only grants access to three tombs.
 To see another three tombs, you’ll need to buy an extra ticket.

 There are also four tombs which require their own special ticket.
 The most expensive by far is the Tomb of Seti I, which costs a whopping 1,200 EGP.
 But you can also gain access to this tomb with the PREMIUM Luxor Pass (learn more below).

 The Tomb of Tutankhamun costs 300 EGP and the Tomb of Ramesses VI costs 100 EGP.
 There’s also one additional tomb, the Tomb of Ay, in the West Valley area which costs 60 EGP.
 Again, these tombs are all freely accessible with the Luxor Pass.